 Now you have short phrases and words that capture what your customers are looking for.
 Great!

-Conversion rate optimization is all about having a clear picture of each stage of the buyers journey and what your customer needs to get to the next step.
-What friction points are stopping them, what education points do they need to learn to see the value in moving towards your conversion goal?
+Conversion rate optimization is about having a clear picture of each stage of the buyer's journey and what your customer needs to get to the next step.
+What friction points are stopping them, and what education points do they need to learn to see the value in moving towards your conversion goal?
 You can use these concepts to create happier customers.

 Start by mapping your customers’ paint points to the buyers’ journey.
 What pain points do they have at each stage of the buyers’ journey?
 Take your carefully distilled words and phrases and place them individually into where they belong on the journey map.
-When they are at the awareness stage, they are searching for ‘how to create happy customers’.
-When they are at the interest stage, they know a bit more about your solution and are searching for ‘which type of CMS is best’.
+When they are at the awareness stage, they search for ‘how to create happy customers.
+When they are at the interest stage, they know more about your solution and are searching for ‘which type of CMS is best.’
 And so on.

 When your content delivers exactly what they need exactly when they need it, people will spend more time on your content (a great SEO ranking signal).
 You are almost done.

-The next steps are SEO research, and getting that SEO implemented onto the page.
-We will dive into those in the next posts.
+The following steps are SEO research and implementing that SEO onto the page.